boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Fixes bug in access filter for "logged-in users" setting

 = 1.4.4 =
 * Fixes recursion problem that caused fatal errors when filtering by has-attachment on some setups
 * Fixes incorrect tag directory links at the bottom of individual Docs